Skill-issue-coding/MLSM-labs/Lab4/Part1/README.md

 TF-IDF (Term Frequency–Inverse Document Frequency) is a numerical measure that shows how important a word is in a document compared to a whole collection of documents.

 Term Frequency (TF) measures how often a word appears in a document — the more frequent, the higher the value.
 It then normalizes each word.
-(If apple appears 2 time in doc 1 and a total of 4 times in all docs -> 2/4 = 0.5)
+(If apple appears 2 time in doc 1 and a total number of words in doc 1 is 4 -> 2/4 = 0.5)

 Inverse Document Frequency (IDF) reduces the weight of words that appear in many documents, since they carry less unique meaning.
-By taking log of the total number of dokuments and divide it by 1 + the number of documents the term occurs. (if we have 5 docs and apple appears in 3 -> log(5/1+3) = 0.097)
+By taking log of the total number of dokuments and divide it by 1 + the number of documents the term occurs. (if we have 5 docs and apple appears in 3 -> log(5/1+3) = 0.097).
+In PDF ln((total docs + 1) / (total appearences + 1)) + 1.

 By combining both (matrix multiplication), TF-IDF highlights words that are frequent in one document but rare across the total number of documents, making it useful for text analysis, search engines, and keyword extraction.